-Living with a host family during their stay in Adelaide students have the opportunity to live like a local and become immersed in the Australian culture.
+Living with a host family during their stay in Adelaide, students have the opportunity to live like a local and become immersed in the Australian culture.

-The school day allows for the exchange student to experience education in an Australian context and to practice their English skills, while for our community it is a chance to broaden their understanding our the wider world and our relationships with others.
+The school day allows for the exchange student to experience education in an Australian context and to practice their English skills, while for our community it is a chance to broaden their understanding of the wider world and our relationships with others.

 On Thursday 28 November at 9.00pm, 17 weary travellers stepped off a plane at Adelaide airport to be greeted by friends and family.
 They had just completed the equivalent of a 24 hour journey traveling from Europe, through Dubai and back home to Adelaide.